Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 ## Acknowledgments

+A project of this breadth developed across 3 institutes and 2 countries cannot be carried without the support and technical knowledge of many skilled and passionate people.

+We acknoweldge the invaluable contrinbutions ofç

+- Unibo
   - Alma Labor
+    - Massimiliano Fraulini and the staff of ALma Labor at the Yiversità of bologna for their 3D printing expertise and generosity with electronics equipment
-  - Max
+  - Fisica Tecnica
+    - Maurzio Chendi Fabrizio Casarini, Giulio Severo and Barbara Costantini
 - San Colombano
-  - Catalina
+  - Catalina Vincens
+  - Roberto Livi
+- Edinburgh
   - uCreate
-  - Simeon, Stuart, Millie, Ruth
+    - Simeon, Stuart, Millie, and Ruth of uCreate at the Univeristy of Edinburgh for their support with soldering facilities.
   - ECA
-  - Richard Collins, Billy, Connor, Cameron, Joe, Mike Boyd
+    - Richard Collins and the Digital Making Staff at the Edinburgh College of Art for 3D printing instruction and CNC support.
+    - Joe Hathaway of Digital Development at the College of Art for providing electronics components

 ## Reference